segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 ## Connect your Databricks warehouse

-Use the five steps below to connect your Databricks warehouse.
+Use the five steps below to connect to your Databricks warehouse.

 > warning ""
 > You'll need read and write warehouse permissions for Segment to write to your database.